mashamegul/mashamegul/README.md

 - 👋 Hi, I’m @mashamegul
-- 👀 I’m interested in AI, Cyber Security, Data Science & Photography
+- 👀 I’m completing a Bachelor of Computer Science, majoring in Machine Learning
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding more and more everyday
 - 💞️ I’m looking to collaborate on anything to expand my expertise in coding
 - 📫 How to reach me @masham.s on instagram